When Highly Sensitive People Turn Against Themselves: Why the Inner Critic Takes Over

 The Inner Critic Usually Starts as Protection

-Sometimes in homes where emotions were unpredictable.
+Sometimes when emotions were unpredictable.

-Sometimes where love was conditional.
+Love was conditional.

 Sometimes after bullying, rejection, trauma, or years of feeling like the weird one in the room.
-The outsider.

 Don’t upset anyone.